cliff42/anchor-kit/README.md

 ## Reproducibility Guide

 Since creating a new wgpu & winit app from scratch requires a lot of boilerplate code, the easiest way to reproduce the results we demonstrated above is to use the provided example code in the `anchor-kit` repository (see `examples` dir in this repo), which already contains all of the required boilerplate code to get a window to visualize.

+**Clone the repo:**

+`git clone git@github.com:cliff42/anchor-kit.git`

+**cd into the examples dir for the example you want to run:**

+For the overlay example with dynamic data that changes per frame:

+`cd anchor-kit/examples/winit-overlay`

+For the simple example with static data:

+`cd anchor-kit/examples/winit-simple`

+**Run the example:**

+(In either example dir):

+`cargo run`

+Once the project has finished building, a window should appear with the example GUI.

+To stop the rendering, either close the window or kill the program (CTRL + C).

+**Modify the example code to create your own GUIs:**

+Find the `generate_frame()` function call in the example code in `lib.rs` (look for the comment: `// HERE IS WHERE anchor-kit GUIS ARE CREATED (UPDATE THIS RENDER LIST GENERATION)`).

+overlay example generate_frame call: https://github.com/cliff42/anchor-kit/blob/main/examples/winit-overlay/src/lib.rs#L171

+simple example generate_frame call: https://github.com/cliff42/anchor-kit/blob/main/examples/winit-simple/src/lib.rs#L143

+Use the examples above in the features section and in the demo/ presentation videos to modify the GUI creation by using anchor-kit's declarative API, and modify the closure functions to create whatever GUI you wish to visualize.

+**Some things to note:**

+- If you want to render images, make sure to register the texture with your `anchor_kit_wgpu_renderer` and keep track of the generated texture id to pass into the image elements.
+See example: [here](https://github.com/cliff42/anchor-kit/blob/main/examples/winit-simple/src/lib.rs#L83-L85).

+- Not all styling is applied to each element.
+If you are struggling to see styling changes that you apply being rendered, remember that not all style parameters have effects on every element type.
+For example, adding a `background-color` to text elements directly will not create a background highlight behind the text, instead you would have to create a pill element with your preferred `background-color` and wrap the text element in the pill element's closure function (the text element needs to be a child of pill element).

 ## Contributions by each team member